 Our SPCA Inspectors, Field Officers and rescue teams work on the front line every day, rescuing animals who have been in an accident, abused, neglected, abandoned or caught up in natural disaster.
-Last year our teams responded to over 15,000 reports to animals in difficulty across New Zealand.

 There are thousands of animals around New Zealand who find themselves in harm’s way each year.
 These animals need someone to intervene on their behalf, to rescue and care for them, to ensure they can live the life they deserve.